-My preference, if asked, will be based on two considerations:
+My preference, if asked, is based on two considerations:

-A) that you have the physical capability and skill to deliver it where it needs to go when it needs to go there, on demand vs. on command, and
+1) Do you have the physical capability and skill to deliver it where it needs to go when it needs to go there, on demand vs. on command?

-B) that you have the mental, emotional, and moral fortitude to put the metal into the meat when it’s called for (the lack of which can cause as many significant problems during the Event as afterward, in your head).
+2) Do you have the mental, emotional, and moral fortitude to put the metal into the meat when it’s called for?
+Without it, many significant problems can arise during the Event, as well as afterward, in your head.

-My personal philosophy, when asked to teach a friend or loved one how to shoot (and particularly when asked “what gun should I buy?”) is predicated on the “support hand only” perspective.2 To wit, if you cannot drive the gun effectively within household or close encounter ranges using just your support hand, you are using too much gun.
-If you are able to ring head-sized steel with a 10mm at the 15-yard line but are barely able to put those rounds into a paper torso with your support hand at the same range, you need to be using less gun.
+My personal philosophy is predicated on the “support-hand only” perspective when I am asked to teach a friend or loved one how to shoot or which gun to buy.2 To wit, if you can’t drive the gun effectively within household or close-encounter ranges with just your support hand, you are using too much gun.
+Alternatively, if you can ring head-sized steel with a 10mm at the 15-yard line but can barely put those rounds into a paper torso with your support hand at the same range, you need to be using less gun.

 Now, a caveat.
 I use “less gun” colloquially.
-The type of weapon, its trigger, and the specific ammunition type all come into play here, both in the context of muzzle control and that of an ability to manipulate the weapon in non-shooting matters, i.e. if you can put the rounds where you want them consistently with Caliber X, but you cannot rack the slide because an old injury in your hand, you should obviously be considering whether that weapon is an appropriate choice.
+The type of weapon, its trigger, and the specific ammunition type all come into play here in the context of muzzle control and the ability to manipulate the weapon in non-shooting matters.
+For example, if you can put the rounds where you want them consistently with Caliber X, but you can’t rack the slide because of an old injury in your hand, you should obviously reconsider whether that weapon is an appropriate choice.

 3. It probably doesn’t matter which round you shoot anyway.

-That’s going to get the sacred cow lovers riled up, I know.
-But if you look at results from actual shootings (i.e. little things I like to call “facts” and “empirical evidence”) it probably won’t make much of a difference which caliber you put holes into someone with, at least within the .380, .38, 9mm, etc. range…which takes us back around to the “gotta be able to poke holes in them in the first place” argument.
+I know, that’s going to get the sacred cow lovers riled up.
+But if you look at results from actual shootings (i.e. little things I like to call “facts” and “empirical evidence”) it probably won’t make much difference which caliber you put holes into someone with—at least within the .380, .38, 9mm, etc. range.
+This takes us back to the “gotta be able to poke holes in ’em in the first place” argument.
 Links to some ballistics studies are included below.

 “Facts are stubborn things; and whatever may be our wishes, our inclinations, or the dictates of our passions, they cannot alter the state of facts and evidence.”
 John Adams